p1ng-request/docs/templates/NASA/NASA_Global_temperature.md

 df.tail(10)
 ```

-Here we can see the evolution of the average surface temperature anomaly from the last 10 years.\
+Here we can see the evolution of the average surface temperature anomaly from the last 10 years. <br>

 Now lets visualize this information with a graph using plotly.

-### Output
+## Output

-#### Land-Ocean Temperature Index - Visualization
+### Land-Ocean Temperature Index - Visualization

 ```python
 fig = go.Figure(layout_title="<b>Land-Ocean Temperature Index (°C)</b>")